-FIGURE 5 The enclosed letter in its unfolded state (address panel), with the three wax seals clearly visible.
-Museum voor Communicatie, The Hague, Brienne Collection, DB-0367a.
-Author's photograph academics, archivists, curators, or conservators today and the motivations and experiences of past subjects, many of whom were marginalized in their own day.
-We would do well to acknowledge our own affective positions when studying them, asking: To what extent can an archival method be built that gives the material freedom to speak with its own voice and not merely ventriloquize the preferences and prejudices of those who "discover" it?
-And how can practicing an archaeology of the archive change our position within it?
+For all of these reasons, an accidental archive like the Brienne Collection necessitates the development of methodologies that ethically and responsibly account for the polyphonic counterpoint between our own interests as academics, archivists, curators, or conservators today and the motivations and experiences of past subjects, many of whom were marginalized in their own day.
+We would do well to acknowledge our own affective positions when studying them, asking: to what extent can an archival method be built which gives the material the freedom to speak with its own voice and not merely ventriloquize the preferences and prejudices of those who "discover" it?
+And how can practicing an archeology of the archive change our position within it?